magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/devices.md

 Device successfully created and is now available in the list.

-A window will immediately open where you can [check the device's connection to ThingsBoard platform](#check-connectivity).
+A window will immediately open where you can [check the device's connection to IoT Hub platform](#check-connectivity).
 This step is optional.
 For now, let's close this window and return to the connection check in more detail later.

 {% include images-gallery.html imageCollection="add-device" %}